jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Command line pipes
+  What are command line pipes?
 - I/O redirection
+  What is I/O redirection?
 - Basic Regular Expressions using ., [ ], *, and ?
+  What are basic regular expressions?
+    What is .?
+    What is []?
+    What is*?
+    What is ??

 **The following is a partial list of the used files, terms and utilities:**

 - grep
+  What is grep?
 - less
+  What is less?
 - cat, head, tail
+  What is cat?
+  What is head?
+  What is tail?
 - sort
+  What is sort?
 - cut
+  What is cut?
 - wc
+  What is wc?

 ### 3.3 Turning Commands into a Script Weight: 4